Emmotes/ic_spoilers/docs/beadle.md

 # Changes

-Beadle is potentially a reworked champion in the Festival of Fools event on 9 April 2025 (guesstimated a week after event start potentially due to the Worst the Wait event augment).
+Beadle will be a reworked champion in the Festival of Fools event on 2 April 2025.

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.